Saroja1129/linux/README.md

 33. If you want to make any changes to the kernel module, you can simply remove it, make the changes, make the module and simply re-install it instead of rebooting the system.

 # Assignment-2

-The assignment files are committed to path linux/cmpe283/Assignment -2/
+## Instrumentation via Hypercall

-1. Worked on the CPUID leaf node %eax=0x4FFFFFFF and %eax=0x4FFFFFFE
+1. In this assignment we will work on CPUID leaf nodes %eax=0x4FFFFFFF and %eax=0x4FFFFFFE
-2. To get the total number of exits modified the code in cpuid.c file.
+2. We return the total number of exits modified the code in cpuid.c file.
-3. Install the nested virtual machine inside the virtual machine
+3. So, first we will Install the nested virtual machine inside the virtual machine
-4. Now execute %eax=0x4FFFFFFF in the eax and this will return the total number of exits.
+4. Now execute we will execute %eax=0x4FFFFFFF and %eax=0x4FFFFFFE in the eax and this will return the total number of exits.

-Below are the commands executed:
+The commands to execute are given below:
 1. Modified the code in cpuid.c and vmx file.
 2. make modules
 3. make -j 4 modules